 The study of medieval canon law

 Already in the sixteenth century some scholars were interested in medieval canon law.
 The Spanish bishop Antonio Agustìn did pioneering work in this field during the sixteenth century.
 A number of old collections is named after their discoverers in the seventeenth and eighteenth centuries (Luc d’Achery and the Dacheriana).
 Baluze, Mansi and Muratori, too, deserve to be mentioned here.
 In the nineteenth century German scholars like Theiner, Hinschius, Schulte and Maassen took the lead.
 The twentieth century brings international cooperation, and great scholars like Fournier, Le Bras, Gaudemet, Fransen, Cheney, Duggan, Holtzmann, Heyer, Weigand and Stephan Kuttner (1906-1997) with his Institute of Medieval Canon Law, founded in 1955, since 1996 in Munich.
-Its library returned to New Haven in 2013.
+Its library returned to New Haven, CT in 2013.